 Skip to content

-On Windows, commands are executed with cmd.exe /c.
-On other platforms, they are executed with bash -c.
+On Windows, commands execute with powershell.exe -NoProfile -Command.
+On other platforms, they execute with bash -c.

 • command (string, required): The exact shell command to execute.